 You are less likely to be satisfied with an outcome following a court decision, than if you came to a resolution having taken part in the process.

 As an old Swahili proverb goes, ‘war has no eyes’.
 Court proceedings are akin to a battlefield and have a way of damaging relationships and burning bridges.
 In the early part of a custody battle you may not feel as such, but as long as you have children the road ahead is a long one.
 Think about events and occurrences to come, first day at school, sports days, graduations, music recitals and perhaps even weddings and mutual acquaintances.
 The bottom line is there is life after divorce or separation, and mutual resolution paves way for better parenting relationships.

-Lorraine Mlambo is a Barrister & Solicitor and founder of RM Law Group, practising family law in Alberta.
+Lorraine Mlambo is a Barrister & Solicitor and founder of RLM Law, practising family law in Alberta.